-To this purpose, Brujah maintain large retinues of mortals dedicated to furthering study and learning, peaceful pursuits that seek to recover the knowledge lost with Rome and continue the grand experiment undertaken in Carthage's
+To this purpose, Brujah maintain large retinues of mortals dedicated to furthering study and learning, peaceful pursuits that seek to recover the knowledge lost with Rome and continue the grand experiment undertaken in Carthage's night.

-TheBrujahmight accept any mortal who presentsherself to the Cainite's estate and professes a love for learning and contemplation.
+The Brujah might accept any mortal who presents herself to the Cainite's estate and professes a love for learning and contemplation.
 Eventually, once the aspirant shows devotion and a desire to remain in the household's service, she becomes a retainer, yet still enjoys much of the freedom she held before.